Requirements Disclaimer:

 **The university adds a per semester technology fee and one-time new user fee.

-This 18-hour program includes the online study and overview of the life of Saint John Paul II through his writings.
-There is a core of four 3-hour courses (12 hours) that every student is required to take plus two electives they may select to complete the 18-hour program.
+This 21-hour program includes the online study and overview of the life of Saint John Paul II through his writings.
+There is a core of five 3-hour courses (15 hours) that every student is required to take plus two electives they may select to complete the 21-hour program.

 Amongst the electives, a student may select to do a synthesis of their studies by selecting the capstone course as one of their electives, which features travel to sites in Poland that have special relevance to Saint John Paul II’s work.